elementor/elementor-developers-docs/src/addons/main-class.md

 <Badge type="tip" vertical="top" text="Elementor Core" /> <Badge type="warning" vertical="top" text="Basic" />

-The main class should check basic requirements, load the required files to activate the addon functionality.
+The main class should check basic requirements and load the files required to activate the addon's functionality.

 ## Class Structure

-A good example of an addon class will host the following functionality:
+A good example of an addon class is one that hosts the following functionality:

 ```php
 namespace Elementor_Test_Addon;